 The only applications that will be reviewed are those submitted through the online application.
 Please do not mail in any materials.
 Please only provide those materials that are requested as attachments on the online application.

 Do the Foundations make site visits?

 The Foundations view a site visit as an integral part of the due diligence process.
-All requests brought to the consideration of the Board’s Gift Committee and, ultimately, the Board of Directors reflects both a thorough program staff review and a site visit by a Program Officer.
+All requests brought to the consideration of the board’s Gift Committee and, ultimately, the board of directors reflects both a thorough program staff review and a site visit (virtual or in-person) by a program officer.

 If I have received a grant, when can I reapply?